Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 ### Main Features
 1. Order an item

-   a. a menu to select items from
+   a. menu to select items from

    b. customize item's toppings

    c. confirm and submit

 #### Once that works, if I have time it would be nice to also impliment...

 2. A server

    a. store orders

-3. Chef's screen
+4. Chef's screen

-   a. a way to view orders in progress (atleast the chef and maybe customer)
+   a. way to view orders in progress (atleast the chef and maybe customer)